In these topics, you will learn how to write your own plugins with programming languages, such as Python and R.

 Though the Dataiku interface has a built-in code editor, you may have a preferred IDE.
 You can set up your IDE for interactive editing of your plugin code.

 This enables you to develop plugins in your favorite coding environment.
-You will also be able to test that your plugin is working as expected by interacting with DSS through its APIs.
+You will also be able to test that your plugin is working as expected by interacting with Dataiku through its APIs.

 This guide covers only interactive

-All steps in this tutorial happen outside of Dataiku DSS.
+All steps in this tutorial happen outside of Dataiku.

 You must start by setting up a virtual environment in your workspace.
 In Python 3 you can use